thegworld/gtx-browser/docs/mac/arc.md

   released, and the object is deallocated, this pointer will be set to `nil`.
 - `__unsafe_unretained`: This is a raw pointer (as in C/C++) which maintains a reference to the object but has no other automatic capabilities.
-  - Chromium usage note: Do not use this, as it is almost certainly the wrong choice.
+  - GTx Browser usage note: Do not use this, as it is almost certainly the wrong choice.
 The `PRESUBMIT` will complain.

 ARC knows about the standard Objective-C conventions for naming methods on